 Vitamin A is found in foods of animal origin such as dairy, eggs and liver.
 However, it is also available from plant sources in the form of beta-carotene which the body converts into Vitamin A. The main sources of beta-carotene are yellow, red and green leafy vegetables such as carrots, squash, sweet potatoes, red peppers, spinach and kale.
 Yellow fruits such as mango, apricots and papaya are also good sources.
 Generally the more intense the colour of the fruit or vegetable, the more beta-carotene it will contain.

 Iron is required by your body for making haemoglobin, the oxygen-carrying protein in red blood cells, so it is essential for a healthy immune system and maintaining your energy levels.
 Iron deficiency is a common cause of anaemia and feeling low on energy and is quite common for women with heavy periods.
 Learn more in our article: 'Why Iron is so important, particularly for women'.

-There are two sources of iron: haem iron found in foods of animal origin and non-haem iron found in plants.
+There are two sources of Iron: haem iron found in foods of animal origin and non-haem iron found in plants.
 It is well known the most readily available food source of iron is red meat.
 Useful plant sources include beans, chickpeas and lentils; green leafy vegetables such as spinach, kale and watercress; dried apricots and nuts and seeds such as sesame (and tahini paste), pumpkin seeds and cashew nuts.
 Iron absorption from plant foods can be as little as 2-5% but including a source of Vitamin C with your meals can improve absorption by 10x.
 This is why Iron supplements containing Vitamin C are considered better.

 Tea and coffee hinder iron absorption so it's best to avoid these with meals, or leave at least 30 minutes before or after a meal before you drink your brew.
 Soaking nuts and seeds or using sprouted seeds and grains also improves the absorption of iron from them.